Fine dining: Occasions

-Menus at fine dining restaurants are often curated to have classic dishes with modern twists, to make each meal memorable.
-The food is often sustainably sourced, with seasonal ingredients, being presented in distinctive and unique ways.
-Food at fine dining costs more than casual dining normally.
-The food is a presented with special colors, intricate plating, and garnishes that resemble miniature sculptures.

-Details like microgreens, drizzled sauces, are a part of the meal experience.

 Other names

-Fine dining restaurants are some times called haute cuisine, a French term meaning ‘high cooking’, referring to the art of preparing food in a way that emphasizes quality, expertise and attention to detail.
+Fine dining restaurants are some times called haute cuisine, a French term meaning 'high cooking', referring to the art of preparing food in a way that emphasizes quality, expertise and attention to detail.
 It is often associated with chefs from high-end restaurants who have skill and are innovative.

 The establishments are sometimes called white-tablecloth restaurants, because they traditionally featured table service by servers, at tables covered by white tablecloths.
 The tablecloths were to symbolize the experience.
 The use of white tablecloths eventually became less fashionable, but the service and upscale ambiance remained.